OneDeadKey/arsenik/README.md

 Pick Your Poison!
 --------------------------------------------------------------------------------

-A step-by-step approach is proposed.
+Adjusting to compact keyboard layouts isn’t easy, but Arsenik is designed for a step-by-step approach.

 ### 1. Supercharge Your Thumbs

-If you’re new to mod-taps, we suggest to start with the “easy” variants where just the thumbs are affected:
+If you’re new to mod-taps, we suggest to start with the “easy” variants where only the thumbs are affected:

 - the left thumb key remains a <kbd>Cmd</kbd> or <kbd>Alt</kbd> key when hold, but emits a <kbd>Backspace</kbd> when tapped;